 Walking taco casserole recipe is a quick and easy weeknight dinner that is baked in the oven.
 This taco bake is loaded with all the flavors of traditional tacos along with a crunch from the corn chips.

-Ground beef is flavored with taco seasoning then mixed with salsa, sour cream, green chilies, pinto beans, and corn.
-Crushed Fritos are layered into a 9x13 baking dish then topped with the taco meat mixture that is then coated in a layer of cheese.
+Ground beef is flavored with taco seasoning and mixed with salsa, sour cream, green chilies, pinto beans, and corn.
+Crushed Fritos are layered into a 9x13 baking dish for this taco bake.
+The taco meat mixture is topped onto the Fritos and then coated in a layer of cheese.

 The final layer to this delicious walking taco casserole is more crushed corn chips.
 Baked until bubbly and the cheese is melted then served with all the traditional taco toppings.

-This taco bake recipe makes for an easy family meal that everyone is sure to love.
+This taco bake recipe with Fritos makes for an easy family meal that everyone is sure to love.
 Made with simple ingredients making it an easy casserole recipe even for busy weeknights.

 Walking taco casserole is essentially walking tacos, but made in a casserole dish instead of individual bags.
 Walking tacos are basically bags of corn chips or Doritos filled with all the typical taco toppings.
 Like taco seasoned ground beef, cheese, beans, tomatoes, and lettuce.
 So instead of making individual bags why not make one big baking dish?